Milligan and her monkey contemplate their favorite travel hacking tips. Photo by Courtney Baker.

-Advanced travel hacking is an art form.
+Advanced travel hacking is an art form, so this blog post will cover personal track hack stories.
 I have no doubts about that.

 But, contrary to popular belief, getting started is actually quite simple.
 So easy even a toddler could do it.
 Literally.